With some 1,400 islands, 230 of which are inhabited, you’ve got many options when it comes to a Greek island vacation.

 Visit the ruins of an ancient Roman theater, the site where the Venus de Milo was discovered, and stroll through charming Plaka, with magnificent gulf and sunset views from its hilltop setting.

-One of the must things to do is to sunbathe on the smooth, white volcanic rocks at Sarakiniko, enjoy the occasional refreshing dip in the sea, and soak in the natural hot springs strewn along the shore.
+One must-do thing is to sunbathe on the smooth, white volcanic rocks at Sarakiniko, enjoy the occasional refreshing dip in the sea, and soak in the natural hot springs strewn along the shore.

 While Karpathos is often passed over, it’s ideal for those hoping to escape the crowds.